cricehomelab/loginforapplication/README.md

    - Added a way to view notes that have been stored in the database.
      - Make sure user's can't see other user's data.
 Based on how the information is queried, users cannot see each other's data.
+   - Adding functionality to edit and delete notes.

 Currently, working on:
-- Adding functionality to edit and delete notes.
+- adding more notation to my most recent edits.

 next steps: